paretech/klvdata/README.md

 ### Python Support
 - Python 3.2.5 and later

-_**NOTE:** [Portable Python 3.2.5.1](http://portablepython.com/wiki/PortablePython3.2.5.1/) is easily available for Windows systems for which there are no dministrative rights._
+_**NOTE:** [Portable Python 3.2.5.1](http://portablepython.com/wiki/PortablePython3.2.5.1/) is easily available for Windows systems for which there are no administrative rights._

 ### Platform Support
 - Contemporary versions of Linux, Windows and Mac OS X.